 Money – noun. any article or substance used as a medium of exchange, measure of wealth, or means of payment.

 There are a lot of ways to look at money.
 You may not have thought about it, but money means different things to different people.
-I asked my friend to finish the following thought.
+I asked my friends to finish the following thought:

 MONEY IS __________